-SOURCE: Federal Reserve Bank of Philadelphia.
-April, 2016.
-Shaded areas are recession periods.
-Note: Indexes are set to 100 at July 1992.
+NOTES: Shaded areas are recession periods.
+Indexes are set to 100 at July 1992.

 Institute for Supply Management Purchasing Manager Indexes (PMI).
 These indexes are compiled using survey data from purchasing and supply executives and are used as a leading business indicator.
 While the national index is based on a survey of manufacturers, the Boston region's is based on a survey of "companies representing industries as diverse as the banking and financial services, pharmaceuticals and biotechnology, software development and communication, medical products and equipment, computers, chemicals, consumer products, education, and the public sector."
 It should be noted that the Boston survey has been suspended, and consequently, data from it are not currently being updated.